ETS-PoliTO/esp32-sniffer/README.md

 	- SNIFFING_TIME: time of sniffing
 	- etc...

-#### Variables configuration
+#### Configuration of variables

-To configure the variables mentioned above, open terminal inside the project folder and run
+In order to configure the variables mentioned above, open terminal inside the project folder and run

 	make menuconfig

-- Select the menu you want to modify
+1. Select the menu you want to modify
-- Edit variables as you like
+2. Edit variables as you like

 #### Add customzied menu

 You can also add different menus with different variables:

-- Open Kconfig.projbuild
+1. Open Kconfig.projbuild
-- Start menu with: menu "menu name"
+2. Start menu with: menu "menu name"
-- Add the variables you need
+3. Add the variables you need
-- End menu with: endmenu
+4. End menu with: endmenu

 # Components